vedansheepatel/Web_CycleQuest/README.md

 # WebCycleQuest
-This is my attempt in creating our winning hackathon project - Cycle Quest into a web based playable game!
+This is an ongoing project of turning Cycle Quest into a web based playable game!
 Uses HTML, CSS and JavaScript.